LukeMcGurdy/lukemcgurdy.github.io/_posts/2016-02-01-Basic-Grunt_setup.md

 ## In more detail
 1. Install Ruby

     Vist the [Ruby Installer download page](http://rubyinstaller.org/downloads/){:target="_blank"} and install the appropraiate version.
-Presumably this will be the latest stable 64bit release (which might be a version behind the latest version)
+Presumably this will be the latest stable 32-bit release (v2.3.0 at the time of writing)  because the 64 bit version is still relatively new on windows and therefre possibly not fully compatible with all packages.

 2. Install node.js & npm